FusionAuth/fusionauth-site/site/_posts/2023-03-06-nextjs-and-fusionauth-passwordless.md

 {% include _image.liquid src="/assets/img/blogs/nextjs-fusionauth-passwordless/nextjs-screen-4.png" alt="The FusionAuth Oauth2 login form including a passwordless log in option" class="img-fluid" figure=false %}

-After clicking the button, you should be taken to the "Passwordless login" page, where you can enter the email address a magic link will be sent to.
+After clicking the button, you should be taken to the "Passwordless login" page, where you can enter the email address to which a magic link will be sent.

 {% include _image.liquid src="/assets/img/blogs/nextjs-fusionauth-passwordless/nextjs-screen-5.png" alt="The FusionAuth passwordless login form" class="img-fluid" figure=false %}

-Once you submit your email address, you will receive an email from FusionAuth containing your magic link, similar to the image below.
+Once you submit your email address, you receive an email from FusionAuth containing your magic link, similar to the image below.

 {% include _image.liquid src="/assets/img/blogs/nextjs-fusionauth-passwordless/magic-link-email.png" alt="An email from FusionAuth containing a magic link" class="img-fluid" figure=false %}

+Note: If you’re using a free email address (e.g. @gmail.com) to send the magic link, the emails might go to your spam folder, so make sure to check it.

 Clicking the link from the email will log you in and redirect you back to your application, like below.